Master of Science (MS)

 Ideal Preparation for a Research Career or Doctoral Study

-The Duke MEMS Master of Science (MS) degree provides a solid foundation of rigorous training and research experience to propel your career focused on discovery and engineering of improved materials, processes, phenomena and devices.
+The Duke MEMS Master of Science (MS) in Mechanical Engineering and Materials Science degree provides a solid foundation of rigorous training and research experience to propel your career focused on discovery and engineering of improved materials, processes, phenomena and devices.

 The MS is an engineering degree comprising technical coursework and a thesis or project in a chosen discipline.
 Our MS students explore cutting-edge research in areas including: